vamshi25p/Spotify/README.md

 ## Credits

-- This project was created by [Your Name].
+- This project was created by Pandugula Vamshi krishna
-- Songs in this playlist are from [Source of Songs].
+- Songs in this playlist are from Naa songs.
 - Icons provided by [FontAwesome](https://fontawesome.com/).

 ## License